Green Tea or not Green Tea – that is the Question!

 ‘Would MAYSAMA Green Rooibos Pressed Serum also work with LED light therapy?’

-The simple answer to this is that neither MAYSAMA, nor any beauty brand, can make any claim regarding results with LED therapy because neither MAYSAMA Green Rooibos Pressed Serum, nor any green tea skincare product, has undergone claims testing to demonstrate this.
+The simple answer to this is that neither MAYSAMA, nor any other beauty brand, can make any claim regarding results with LED therapy because neither MAYSAMA Green Rooibos Pressed Serum, nor any other green tea skincare product, has undergone claims testing to demonstrate this.

 What MAYSAMA can say is that red light therapy and green tea antioxidants have complementary actions; one produces free radicals, the other mops them up.
 MAYSAMA’s medical grade green rooibos extract offers comparable antioxidant capacity to green tea, and evidence suggests that rooibos triggers the same metabolic pathways as green tea that activate the cell’s own antioxidant defences.
-This double antioxidant protection offered by green tea and green rooibos tea appears unique to green tea polyphenols and is what makes ‘green’ tea antioxidants extremely interesting as bioactive ingredients for cosmetic application.
+This double antioxidant protection of green tea and green rooibos tea appears unique to green tea polyphenols and is what makes ‘green’ tea antioxidants extremely interesting as bioactive ingredients for cosmetic application.

 So, in summary, ‘green’ teas are harvested from the fresh leaves, which have not been oxidised.
 As a result, green tea antioxidants, both green tea and green rooibos tea, have a higher phenolic content which results in an increased antioxidant potential.
 Green tea and green rooibos tea, unlike other antioxidants, work in harmony with the cell and, aside from their own free radical scavenging capability, enhance the cell’s natural antioxidant network and increase the cell’s ability to resist oxidative stress.
-So, whether green tea or green rooibos tea, ‘green’ tea polyphenols have indeed got you covered for antioxidant protection!
+Whether green tea or green rooibos tea, ‘green’ tea polyphenols have indeed got you covered for antioxidant protection!